Compact Conformal Subgraphs: Proof of Theorem

-We establish this result by analyzing the Lagrangian relaxation of the LP and mapping it to the Parametric Minimum Cut problem~\cite{gallo1989fast}.
 Recall the LP formulation in Section~\ref{sec:algorithm}.
 We wish to minimize the total vertex mass $\sum x_v$ subject to the coverage constraint $\sum w_e z_e \ge \tau \cdot W$ and the constraints $z_e \le x_v$.
+As discussed in Section~\ref{sec:mon}, consider the Lagrangian of the coverage constraint with a multiplier $\lambda \ge 0$.
+The objective becomes: